 There are a few considerations within the technology criteria that should be mentioned, including integrations, network stacks, and cloud vs. on premise vs. SaaS.

 Integration Considerations: The best-of-breed systems have interfaces to integrate with the host ERP.
 Companies can remove the integration concerns by going with an ERP WMS.

 Same Network Stack: Another consideration is supporting multiple network stacks.
 Is the network stack the same as the ERP?
 If not, will this increase cost or add risk?

 Cloud vs. On premise vs. SaaS: From an IT strategy perspective, many companies prefer on-premise solutions, while others are going to the cloud or a hosted solution.
 Multi-tenant SaaS solutions provide a lower price point but are often rigid.
 Both SaaS and cloud have a quicker time to value in the short-term but prove more costly in the long-term.

 4. Complimentary Software Products

-Many of the best of breed WMS software providers have complimentary software solutions for complete fulfillment execution that span several channels including retail, wholesale, e-commerce and marketplaces like Jet and/or Amazon.
-To solve the fulfillment challenges specific to omni-channel, companies are choosing best of breed supply chain execution software vendors with point of sale, order management, labor management, warehouse management and transportation.
+Many of the best-of-breed WMS software providers have complementary software solutions for complete fulfillment execution that span several channels including retail, wholesale, e-commerce and marketplaces like Jet and/or Amazon.
+To solve the fulfillment challenges specific to omnichannel, companies are choosing best-of-breed supply chain execution software vendors with point of sale (POS), order management, labor management, warehouse management and transportation.

-ERP vendors have been slowly replicating best of breed functionality over time.
-However, companies often find that the value they receive in a best of breed WMS and its complimentary products far outweigh integration and increased license cost.
+ERP vendors have been slowly replicating best-of-breed functionality over time.
+However, companies often find that the value they receive in a best-of-breed WMS and its complementary products far outweigh integration and increased license cost.